PhangsTeam/TP_ALMA_data_reduction/README.txt

 	          ├── fileflagNGC_1672.py
 	          └── ...

-2. Getting the data
+2. Getting the ALMA data:

      - Donwload from the ALMA Science Archive Query (http://almascience.nrao.edu./aq/) the files under the Member OUS of the TP observations for a given ALMA project (i.e  the product and the raw files).
        Do NOT download the "semipass" files.
-Place the tar files in the "raw" folder (see above).
+Place the tar files in the "raw" folder (see point 1).

-     - Untar the "product" file (uid..._001_of_001.tar) and the uid....asdm.sdm files.
-They will be automatically well placed in the standard ALMA directory tree.
-Example for ALMA directory tree after untaring files for galaxy NGC_1672 in project 2015.1.00956.S:
+     - Within the "raw" folder, untar the "product" file (uid..._001_of_001.tar) and the uid....asdm.sdm files.
+       They will be automatically placed in the standard ALMA directory tree.
+       Example for ALMA directory tree after untaring file for galaxy NGC_1672 in project 2015.1.00956.S:

 	  # ALMA Directory tree, under the "raw" folder